aqibos/ml-blog/README.md

 The presentation layer is single-page application built using a standard MVC design pattern with **[MithrilJS](https://mithril.js.org/)**.
 MithrilJS allows for vanilla javascript syntax and supports a wide variety of browsers.
 Mithril also allows for re-usable components, similar to other frameworks.

 All styling is done using **Sass** that is pre-processed into CSS.
-The [Tachyons](http://tachyons.io/) framework in conjuction with Sass inheritance was used to style the application.
+The [Tachyons](http://tachyons.io/) shortcuts have been used to style the application.
 Tachyons simply provides shortcuts for common CSS styling.
 For example instead of writing `border: 1px solid black;`, you can simply write `.ba;`, which stands for "border all".
-Also, instead of polluting the HTML with all of the styling, the Tachyon shortcuts are simply extended in the relevant stylesheet.
+Also, instead of polluting the HTML with all of the styling, the Tachyons shortcuts are simply extended in the relevant stylesheet using Sass inheritance.
 The styling is also ready for mobile devices.

 Live data loading is avaiable via [Pusher](https://pusher.com/).
 If an person is viewing a blog and a new comment is made, the comment will automatically be displayed.